Skip to content

 Setting up Time of Day Controls

-1. Connect by wi-fi or ethernet to your DWA0122 modem.
+1. Connect by wi-fi or ethernet to your DWA4135 modem.

-3. Enter the username ‘admin’ and password ‘Belong’, and click Sign in.
+3. Enter the username ‘admin’ and the password located on the back of your modem, and click Sign in.

-5. Click on the ‘PARENTAL CONTROL’ icon and choose ‘Create New Rule’.
+5. From the Homepage click on the ‘Time of Day’ icon and choose ‘Create New Rule’.

 8. Click Save.